Pilot cluster

 Data volume

-According to our replication factor, which is three, we need the storage of 500 TB * 3 = 1500 TB for storing data for one year.
-Assume 20% of data is in container storage and 80% of data is in the Snappy compressed Parquet format.
-Parquet Snappy compresses data to approximately 70-80%.
-We have taken it 80%.
-Here is the storage requirement calculation:
+According to the replication factor of 3, the storage volume of is required for storing data for one year.
+Assume 20% of the data is in the container storage and the other 80% is in the Snappy compressed Parquet format.
+Parquet Snappy compresses data to approximately 70-80% of the original volume.
+For this example, 80% will be assumed.
+Below is the formula for the storage requirement calculation:

 With the planned parameters, the required storage is

-In addition to the data, we need space for processing the data and for some other tasks.
-We need to decide how much should go to the extra space.
-We also assume that on an average day, only 10% of data is being processed and a data process creates three times temporary data.
-So, we need around 30% of total storage as extra storage.
+Apart from the data, space for processing the data and for some other tasks is also required.
+Assume that only 10% of the data is processed each day on average and this process creates three times temporary data.
+This means that approximately 30% of total data storage volume is required as extra storage.

 As for the DataNode, JBOD is recommended.
-We need to allocate 20% of data storage to the JBOD file system needs.
-Therefore, the data storage requirement will go up by 20%.
-Now, the final figure we arrive at is 702 * (1 + 0.2) = 842.4 TB.
-Let’s say that disk storage is about 845 TB.
+20% of data storage have to be allocated for the JBOD file system needs.
+Therefore, the data storage requirement will increase by 20%.
+So the final figure in this example is , 845 TB if rounded up.

 DataNodes number